nilsjc/AudioReverb/README.md

 [Read more about the reverb here!](https://ccrma.stanford.edu/~dattorro/EffectDesignPart1.pdf)<br>
 A compiled program is available in the root "reverb.exe".
 Try it out.<br>
 The reverb contains two all pass filter / delays that are modulated by two lfo:s.
 You can easily make it unstable by setting the modulation depth to max value so be careful...<br>
 In the future i will try to make the code more efficient.
-My plan is to port the code to an ARM mcu and create an actual eurorack synth module of it, with CV inputs and so on...
+My plan is to port the code to an ARM mcu and create an actual eurorack synth module of it, with CV inputs and so on... i also need to add more functionality to the reverb, like early reflections.<br>
 <br>
 I am using the [PortAudio sound API](https://www.portaudio.com/), made by Ross Bencina.<br>
 The GUI is based on WXWidgets<br>